Workbooks: An Overview

 - Data elements (tables, visualizations, and pivot tables)

-- UI elements (text, images, buttons, embeds, spacers, and dividers)
+- UI elements (text, images, buttons, embeds, and spacers)

 - Control elements (filters and parameters)